 » Paris Marathon Weather Review

 In theory, April is already spring.
 Or at least my concept of spring is sunny days with temperatures ranging from 20º-25ºC.
 We arrived in Paris with freezing 8ºC.
 I was freaking out!
-Usually the temperature would rise during the day but before 9am was always cold.
+Usually the temperature would rise during the day but before 9am was quite cold.

 I went to the race wearing my trisuit, legging, a hoodie, thermal jacket & gloves.
 I stripped off the jacket & legging minutes before entering the corral.
 The jumper and gloves I took off only after 3 hours running.
 My Brazilian blood and the months training in South East Asia made me a bit sensitive to the cold.